Day Trading Rules (only in Margin Accounts)

 Day Trading Rules

 The New York Stock Exchange ("NYSE") and the the Financial Industry Regulatory Authority ("FINRA") amended their rules relating to margin requirements for accounts that engage in a pattern of day trading.
-These rules apply to all "Pattern Day-Traders" throughout the United States.
+These margin account day trading rules apply to all "Pattern Day-Traders" throughout the United States.
 Please note that Day Trading rules apply to Margin Accounts only.

 The significant aspects of the rules are summarized below:

 - The term "Pattern Day-Trader" is defined as any customer who executes four or more day trades within five business days, provided the number of Day-Trades is more than 6% of the total trades in the account during that period.

 - Any account engaging in pattern Day Trading activity are subject to a minimum equity requirement of $25,000.
 Pattern Day Trading accounts with less than $25,000 in equity will not have day trading buying power.